HimanshuMittal01/cataract-classifier/README.md

     python main.py
     ```

-    There are other options you can specify like `num-epochs`.
-See all options using `python main.py --help`
+    There are other options as well you can specify for e.g. `num-epochs`.
     ```
     python main.py --num-epochs 4

+    # See all options using `python main.py --help`
     ```

 5. Verify that your project directory matches this [project tree](#project-tree).
 Now, you are ready to launch the app.